vladimir97927/SnkUpdateMaster/README.md

 > **⚠️ Heads‑up:** The project is under active development.
 API and structure may change.

 SnkUpdateMaster is a modular library for managing desktop application updates.
-It lets you store release metadata in SQL Server or on FTP, download and install ZIP archives with integrity checks, and keep track of the currently installed version.
+It lets you store release metadata in SQL Server, FTP, HTTP, local file system, download and install ZIP archives with integrity checks, and keep track of the currently installed version.

 ## 🌟 Core idea